VG-SSL: Benchmarking Self-supervised Representation Learning Approaches for Visual Geo-localization: Methodology

 {\bf Embedding Prediction Loss.} Embedding Prediction Loss is used in self-distillation methods \cite{byol, SimSiam}.
-The aim of the loss function is to predict the common representation between the teacher embedding and the student embedding.
+The loss function aims to predict the common representation between the teacher embedding $k^p_b$ and the student embedding $q_b$.
 The loss function is formulated as